cloudmaven/documentation/pages/aws/aws_jupyter.md

 - Once you've installed Jupyter Notebook, follow the steps below:

 ```
-% bash
 % jupyter notebook --generate-config
 ```

 Then launch ipython and generate a hashed password to add to the configuration file you generated:

 ```
-% bash
 % ipython

 In [1]: from notebook.auth import passwd
 In [2]: passwd()
 Enter password:
 Verify password:
-Out[2]: 'sha1:----very_long_string_of_characters-------------------'
+Out[2]: 'sha1:--long_string_of_characters--'
 ```

-The "sha1:---etcetera" string will be used below in a configuration file.
+The "sha1:--string--" is a hashed password.
+It is used below in a configuration file.

-Next: Generate a self-signed certificate using openssl so that your hashed password is encrypted
+Generate a self-signed certificate using openssl so that your hashed password is encrypted

 ```
 $ openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout mykey.key -out mycert.pem